sakshammgarg/sakshammgarg/README.md

 ## 🧠 About Me
 - 🧩 Logical thinker focused on **data-driven decision systems** and **scalable automation**
-- 📊 Developing **crypto trading algorithms** that replicate real market behavior
+- 📊 Developing **trading algorithms** that replicate real market behavior
-- 🤖 Combining **machine learning and APIs** for smart, real-time trading insights
+- 🤖 Combining **machine learning and APIs** for smart, real-time insights
 - ⚙️ Prioritizing **practicality**, **ROI**, and **efficiency**
 - 🔧 Obsessed with building systems that generate **consistent, automated results**